-The purpose of shock absorbers is to dampen the ride of your vehicle when driving and when they are not fully functioning, the ride if very harsh.
-Upgrading to a new set of shock absorbers can increase your ride comfort significantly.
+The purpose of shock absorbers is to dampen the ride of your vehicle when driving.
+You can usually tell when they need replacing because the ride will feel much harsher than it should.
+Therefore, if this is the case, upgrading to a new set of shock absorbers may increase your ride comfort quite significantly.

-The best shock absorbers are the Bilstein Shock Absorbers 5100 Series that provide optimal performance and comfort for light trucks and SUV’s
+The best shock absorbers are the Bilstein Shock Absorbers 5100 Series, which provide optimal performance and comfort for light trucks and SUV’s

-There is a wide variety of shock absorbers that include standard, gas, heavy duty, automatic level control, air and overload shocks.
+There is a wide variety of shock absorbers on the market that include standard, gas, heavy duty, automatic level control, air and overload shocks.
 Each have their own benefits and are suited towards certain vehicle suspension setups.